 - Place flour, paprika, chili powder, garlic salt, and onion salt in a small bowl.

-- Stir flour and seasonings until well blended.
+- In a large bowl stir flour and seasonings until well blended.

-- Place cut okra into the seasoned flour and stir to coat the okra with flour.
+- Place sliced okra into the seasoned flour mixture and stir to coat the okra with flour.

-- Drop the flour-coated okra into beaten eggs.
-Stir to coat okra with eggs.
+- Dip okra into the flour-coated okra into the egg mixture Stir to coat okra with egg wash.

-- Heat vegetable oil in a skillet over medium-high heat to 375 degrees.
+- Heat oil in a cast iron skillet (or other heavy skillet) over medium-high heat to 375 degrees Fahrenheit.

-- Cook for 1 to 2 minutes on one side or until browned.
+- Cook for 1 to 2 minutes on one side or until golden brown.

-- Flip the okra to cook until browned on all sides.
+- Flip the okra with a slotted spoon to cook until browned on all sides.

 - Remove the okra from the skillet and drain it on paper towels.

-- Season it with salt while it is still warm.
+- Sprinkle it with salt while it is still warm.

 Pan Fried Okra